 Hence, this is one of the main reasons why DeFi has not seen the widespread adoption of Wrapped Bitcoin, as, at the time of writing this article, approximately 1.4% of the Bitcoin market is currently wrapped.

 DFINITY is currently developing an alternative solution, which will allow users to directly integrate their Bitcoin on a secondary network, removing the middleman and the need to ‘wrap,’ giving users complete custody of their assets!

 This will be made possible thanks to threshold cryptography and chain key technology, which DFINITY has almost completed developing.
-The process works thanks to a chain key which is simply a threshold key — i.e., a subnet blockchain within Internet Computer Protocol (ICP) which has the public key but not the private key.
-The Private key is shared amongst nodes, and if sufficient nodes collaborate, they can create a signature for the chain key.
+The process works thanks to a chain key which is simply a threshold key — i.e., a subnet blockchain within Internet Computer Protocol (ICP) that has the public key but not the private key.
+The Private key is shared amongst nodes; if sufficient nodes collaborate, they can create a signature for the chain key.

 For those that stay true to cypherpunk and DeFi ideals, this is the only option for using Bitcoin in DeFi.
 Millions of Bitcoin holders are sitting on the sidelines waiting for a way to make their money work for them, and now the Internet Computer is granting them the opportunity to do so.

 There are still some challenges that the Internet Computer faces.